nacro10000/DE_openAQ_project/README.md

-# OpenAQ Air Quality Data Engineering Pipeline
+# OpenAQ Air Quality Data Analytics Pipeline

 This project demonstrates a modern AWS-based data engineering pipeline that ingests, transforms, and analyzes global air quality measurements from the OpenAQ dataset.